 The Incorrigible Children of Ashton Place (5 book series).
 The incorrigible children in this book were found roaming the woods on Ashton place (they actually were raised by wolves!), and it’s up to their young governess (Penelope, age 15) to teach them manners, geography, and Latin.
 But what else is lurking on the edge of the estate?
 Grades 5-8.

 The House with a Clock in it’s Walls (and at least 10 other John Bellairs mysteries).
 All the Bellairs mysteries are deliciously creepy adventures set in places like haunted castles or mansions with secret passageways, and feature evil wizards, mummies, and more.
 Spooky and fun!
 Grades 6-8.

 Dragon Slippers (3 book series).
 When Creel’s aunt decides to sacrifice her to a dragon (in hopes a handsome knight will come and save her), Creel doesn’t know she’ll end up with treasure from the dragon’s hoard, a pair of blue slippers.
 But the slippers are more than they seem, and it may be up to Creel to save the entire kingdom.
 Grades 6-8.

 Tripods (3 book series).
 Huge three legged machines control the earth and nearly everyone on it.
 13 year old Will Parker never thought he’d be the one to start the revolution, but that’s what he’s about to do.
 Grades 6-8.

-And of course, there’s always Harry Potter, which is an absolute favorite at our house.
+And of course, there’s always Harry Potter, which is, without a doubt, my favorite kids’ book series.
 If, by some miracle, your kids haven’t read this series yet, 4th or 5th grade is the perfect time to start.
-Remember, if I missed your favorite, please let me know in the comments!
+Remember, if I missed your favorite book series for kids, please let me know in the comments!